Fill your College Details

 2. Next.js

-A React-based framework that leverages Node.js for server-side rendering, static site generation, and API handling.
+A React-based framework that also leverages Node.js to pre-render React applications through server-side rendering, static site generation, and API handling, etc.

 3. Vite

-A next-generation frontend tooling platform that uses Node.js for super-fast builds and HMR.
+A next-generation frontend tooling platform that uses Node.js for blazingly-fast builds and hot-module replacement (HMR) in development.

 4. Electron

-A framework for building cross-platform desktop apps using JavaScript, HTML, and CSS.
-It uses Node.js to provide backend functionality for desktop applications.
+A framework for building cross-platform, native desktop apps using JavaScript/HTML/CSS.
+Electron uses Node.js for the backend component of desktop applications.

 Real-World Examples of Node.js in Frontend Development